-• Free Cash Flow.
-Free cash flow represents net cash from operating activities minus capital expenditures and capitalized software development costs.
-Free cash flow is a measure used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
-The exclusion of capital expenditures and amounts capitalized for internally-developed software facilitates comparisons of our operating performance on a period-to-period basis and excludes items that we do not consider to be indicative of our core operating performance.
-Free cash flow is not a measure calculated in accordance with GAAP.
-We believe that free cash flow provides useful information to investors and others in understanding and evaluating our operating results in the same manner as our management and board of directors.
-Nevertheless, our use of free cash flow has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
-You should consider free cash flow alongside our other GAAP-based financial performance measures, net cash provided by operating activities, and our other GAAP financial results.
-The following table presents a reconciliation of free cash flow to net cash for operating activities, the most directly comparable GAAP measure, for each of the periods indicated (in thousands):
+Free Cash Flow and Adjusted Free Cash Flow.
+Free cash flow represents net cash provided by (used in) operating activities minus capital expenditures and capitalized software development costs.
+Adjusted free cash flow represents free cash flow as further adjusted for cash payments for the 2022 Strategic Realignment.
+Free cash flow and adjusted free cash flow are measures used by management to understand and evaluate our core operating performance and trends and to generate future operating plans.
+The exclusion of capital expenditures, amounts capitalized for internally-developed software and cash payments for the 2022 Strategic Realignment facilitates comparisons of our operating performance on a period-to-period basis and excludes items that we do not consider to be indicative of our core operating performance.
+Free cash flow and adjusted free cash flow are not measures calculated in accordance with GAAP.
+We believe that free cash flow and adjusted free cash flow an